regoclint/prac/Notes.md

 Authorization/Authentication types
 - HTTP is stateless, needs all info all the time
+- HTTPS is HTTP with a secure mechanism i.e either SSL or TLS.
+- TLS is the successor to SSL and TLS 1.3 is the latest and the fastest with one round trip for the handshake using Deffie Hellman algo
 - Banking needs to be stateful
 - Authentication is login, Authorization is granting access to a 3rd party
 - Basic